Thousands of British police join anti-austerity protest

-LONDON (Reuters) - Thousands of off-duty police officers took to the streets in London on Thursday in a rare display of anger against government austerity, joining a protest by public sector workers including immigration officials, healthcare workers and prison officers.
+LONDON (Reuters) - Thousands of off-duty police officers took to the streets in London on Thursday in a rare display of collective anger against government austerity measures, joining a mass protest by public sector workers including immigration officials, healthcare workers and prison officers.

-The government said only about 150,000 had taken part and dismissed the action as “futile”.
-Cabinet Office minister Frances Maude said, “public services were mainly unaffected”.
+The government said only about 100,000 had taken part and dismissed the action as “futile”.

-However, the sight of some 30,000 police officers marching through London will be embarrassing for Cameron’s centre-right Conservatives, who pride themselves on being the party of law and order.
+However, the sight of some 20,000 police officers in black caps marching through London will be particularly embarrassing for Cameron, whose centre-right Conservatives pride themselves on being the party of law and order.

-Budget cuts and a government-commissioned report that recommended allowing officers to be sacked, introducing pay reductions and raising the pension age, have all caused disquiet.
+Deep cuts to police budgets and a government-commissioned report that recommended allowing officers to be sacked, pay reductions for some and raising the pension age, have all caused disquiet.

 “I feel like the government has misled the public.
 It’s nothing to do with making a leaner, more efficient police service,” said Anthony Coultate, 32, a sergeant from Leeds in northern England.